Terwilliger algebras of generalized wreath products of association schemes: Abstract

 \section{Abstract}

-The generalized wreath product of association schemes was introduced by R.~A.~Bailey in European Journal of Combinatorics 27 (2006) 428--435.
-It is known as a generalization of both wreath and direct products of association schemes.
-In this paper, we discuss the Terwilliger algebra of the generalized wreath product of commutative association schemes.
-I will describe its structure and its central primitive idempotents in terms of the parameters of each factors and their central primitive idempotents.
+The generalized wreath product of symmetric association schemes was introduced by R.~A.~Bailey in the European Journal of Combinatorics 27 (2006) 428--435.
+It is recognized as a unification of both the wreath product and the direct product of symmetric association schemes.
+While its potential applicability to any association scheme had been implied, this paper provides a formal and explicit confirmation of that claim.
+Moreover, we establish the irreducible representations of its adjacency algebra and Terwilliger algebra.